Bhutanese

 Learning Styles

-Learning is often collaborative, with a focus on community involvement and experiential learning.
-Storytelling and oral traditions are important educational tools.
+Learning is often experiential, with a focus on community involvement and practical skills.

 Parental Engagement

-Parents are actively involved in their children's education, often participating in school activities and reinforcing cultural values at home.
+Parents are actively involved in their children's education, often participating in school activities and decision-making.

 Family And Social Structure